What is 10 DLC Messaging? What is going to change with A2P 10 DLC messaging?

 - App-to-Person (A2P)

 10 DLC stands for 10 Digit Long Code.
-It is the new standard for A2P messaging in the USA, which applies to all messaging over 10 digit geographic phone numbers.
-Major US carriers have announced their requirements for SMS A2P (application to person) messaging using 10 digit geographic numbers, also known as 10 DLC.
-This new standard provides many benefits to our customers including supporting higher messaging speeds and better deliverability.
+It is the new standard for A2P messaging in the US, which applies to all messaging over 10 digit geographic phone numbers.
+Major US carriers have announced their requirements for SMS A2P (application-to-person) messaging using 10 digit geographic numbers, also known as 10 DLC.
+This new standard provides many benefits to our users including supporting higher messaging speeds and better deliverability.

 Background on Long Codes A.K.A.
 Long Virtual Numbers

 Long codes (also known as Long Virtual Numbers, LVNs or long numbers) are essentially 10 digit phone numbers designated by the mobile operators for person-to-person communication.
 Some sample use cases include chat applications, anonymous dating applications, and customer service communications.

 Historically in the United States, P2P (person-to-person) traffic (not A2P traffic) is permissible using a Vonage USA long code or LVN.
 Long virtual numbers are available here if your business does not already own one.
 There are also additional use case limitations for long code traffic, which can be viewed in more detail here.